evkx/evkx.github.io/content/models/mercedes/eqs/EQS_580_4MATIC/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 120kWh and a net capacity of 108,4kWh, meaning you have a 11,6kWh buffer for protection.
 (9,7%).
-The range varies based on the equipment trim.
-Based on the WLTP standard test, the range varies from 692km to 583km, depending on the equipment.
+The WLTP range varies from 692 to 583 km (430-362 mi), depending on car options.
+Bigger wheels are an example of an option that increases consumption and reduces range.
 The consumption is between 15,7kWh/100km for the basic version and 18,6kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 210kW.
 A full charge from 0 - 100% would take 82 minutes, while a more common scenario of 10-80% would take 30 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 57% resulting in an actual charge speed including time loss on 142kW.
 Each charge session would take 26 minutes and 41 seconds.